BitgesellOfficial/bitgesell/doc/build-openbsd.md

 #### Notifications
 ###### ZeroMQ

-Bitcoin Core can provide notifications via ZeroMQ.
+Bitgesell Core can provide notifications via ZeroMQ.
 If the package is installed, support will be compiled in.
 ```bash
 pkg_add zeromq
 ```